Kuadrant/kuadrant-controller/README.md

 * Deploy the service/API to be protected ("Upstream")
 * Expose the service/API using the kubernetes Gateway API, ie [HTTPRoute](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1alpha2.HTTPRoute) object.
-* Write and apply the Kuadrant's RateLimitPolicy custom resource targeting the HTTPRoute resource.
+* Write and apply the Kuadrant's [RateLimitPolicy](/doc/rate-limiting.md) and/or

-Your service is being rate limited according to the policy you defined.
+[AuthPolicy CRD](apis/apim/v1alpha1/authpolicy_types.go) resources targeting the HTTPRoute resource to have your API protected.

 ### If you are a *Cluster Operator*

 * (Optionally) deploy istio ingress gateway using the [Gateway](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1alpha2.Gateway) resource.
 * Write and apply the Kuadrant's RateLimitPolicy custom resource targeting the Gateway resource.

-Your gateway is being rate limited according to the policy you defined.
+* Write and apply the Kuadrant's [RateLimitPolicy](/doc/rate-limiting.md) and/or
+[AuthPolicy CRD](apis/apim/v1alpha1/authpolicy_types.go) resources targeting the Gateway resource to have your gateway traffic protected.

 ## User guides